Hurricane Hiki: Preparations and impact

 Hiki was one of the strongest tropical cyclones to approach the Hawaiian Islands in at least 45 years and officially the first hurricane in the region.
 As Hiki approached, the United States Coast Guard station on French Frigate Shoals was alerted.
 On August 16, a United States Navy patrol boat evacuated the 15 Coastguardmen stationed there.
 The 14th Coast Guard District commander, Captain Joseph Conway, expressed concerns that the LORAN station, valued at approximately $250,000, would be swept away.
 In addition, ships in the area were also advised to take caution.

 Hiki caused high waves on some of the Hawaiian Islands.
 Hawaii remained on the southern semicircle of Hiki, and as a result, light wind damage occurred.
-The highest reported winds from Hiki was at the Kilauea Lighthouse on Kauai, where gusts up to 68 mph were observed.
+The highest reported winds from Hiki was at the Kilauea Lighthouse on Kauaʻi, where gusts up to 68 mph were observed.
 Around there, winds downed trees, power lines, and telephone poles.
 The islands of Niihau and Lanai also experienced tropical storm force winds, reaching 48 and 50 mph (77 and 80 km/h), respectively.
 As a result, several houses throughout the Hawaiian Islands lost their roofs.
 In addition, a farmer in Kohala on Hawaii died after coming into contact with a live wire that was blown down from high winds.
-Some telephones went out of service on Oahu due to either tree falling on lines or a shorting caused by rainwater entering a cable.
+Some telephones went out of service on Oahu due to either trees falling on lines or a shorting caused by rainwater entering a cable.